×

 When we asked people living in Guatemala what life is like and how people spend their time, they said:

 "Antigua is wonderful. social opportunities as little or as much as you like.
 My neighborhood and areas in the area, seem to attract a lot of full-time expats as opposed to just short term visitors.
 We live in Panorama on the outskirts 10-15 minute walk to town.
 We love the connectivity with the expats from US, Canada, Europe, and other areas.
-Tourists in town, or just meet people at events, coffee shops or while shopping," said one in Guatemala.
+Tourists in town, or just meet people at events, coffee shops or while shopping," said one person in Guatemala.

 "Life for expats and digital nomads in Guatemala is generally quite pleasant.
 The country is known for its friendly people, vibrant culture, and stunning landscapes.
 Expats and digital nomads can find a variety of activities to enjoy, from exploring the ancient Mayan ruins to visiting the many volcanoes and lakes.
 Guatemala also offers a wide range of affordable housing options, making it a great place to live for those on a budget.
 The country also has a strong infrastructure for digital nomads, with reliable internet access and plenty of coworking spaces.
-Overall, Guatemala is an excellent destination for expats and digital nomads looking for an exciting and affordable place to live," explained one expat in Guatemala.
+Overall, Guatemala is an excellent destination for expats and digital nomads looking for an exciting and affordable place to live," explained one foreigner living in Guatemala.

 View More Answers